Overview: A Mission of Caring and Safeguarding

 Long-Term Care Investigations and Interventions

 A program that provides non-medical homecare services as part of an overall case plan to maintain adults with physical and/or mental disabilities, age 18-64 inclusive, in the community.
 Without the provision of these significant supportive services, the adult with a disability would require institutional placement.
 Program services include: adult daycare; adult companion; home delivered meals; case management; chore; case work; homemaker; and personal emergency response system.
 Eligibility depends on income related to Medicaid, asset levels related to SSI, certification of need by a physician or other appropriate healthcare professional, and a Department social work assessment.
 Application is made by contacting the Department's regional offices.
-The program is currently closed for intake but any new referrals will be added to our waitlist in the order in which they are received.

 Individual and Family Services